mohitsoniv/docker-learning/README.md

 Install Docker EE using Mirantis Launchpad

 Pre-Requistic
-1. Atleast 2 Ec2 machine of Ubuntu 20.04 LTS image, one for Manager and 2 worker.
+1. Atleast 2 Ec2 machine, t2.large of Ubuntu 20.04 LTS image, one for Manager and 2 worker.
 AWS AMI Image - ami-09cc6a8fafaecf851
 2. One worker will used for Docker registry

 Generate Keys